arundhuti726/databricks/multi_sheet_excel/README.md

 - **PySpark**
 - **Databricks Widgets**
 - **Delta Lake**
-- **crealytics Spark Excel Library** (for `.xlsx` support)

 ---

 ## 📌 Use Cases

-- Tracking and managing ingestion of CSV and Excel files
+- Audit tracking of Excel file ingestion
-- Centralized data quality checks and validation logic
+- Automated data lineage
+- Monitoring changes in source Excel data
-- Historical data change tracking and reporting
+- Historical tracking of input files in a governed, queryable format
-- Metadata lineage and compliance logging
-- Input layer for data catalogs or dashboards

 ---

 ## 📣 Notes

+- This utility assumes the Excel files are compatible with Spark's Excel reading capabilities (i.e., `.xlsx`)
+- Schema may vary between sheets and files; the script handles this dynamically
-- Ensure the **Spark Excel package** (`com.crealytics:spark-excel_2.12`) is installed in your Databricks cluster.
+- Ensure the appropriate Spark Excel libraries (`com.crealytics:spark-excel`) are available in your Databricks environment

-- The script supports `.xlsx` and `.csv` files only.
-- The output Delta table is append-mode and can be queried for auditing or alerting purposes.
+---